quanphan2906/quanphan2906/README.md

 Hi there 👋

-I'm Quan Phan, an aspiring software engineer with a product mind.
-Currently a rising junior at Colby College :man_student:, an ex-product @ Holistics Data, and ex-swe at Colby CS department.

-I am proficient in web development (React, Node, MongoDB, Postgres).
-Familiar with basic machine learning and data engineering.
-Actively looking for a software engineering and product management internship 👀.
+I'm a software engineer with a product mind.
+Proficient in web development (React.js, Node.js, Flask, MongoDB, Postgres/MySQL), familiar with basic machine learning and data engineering.
+I'm actively looking for a software engineering and product management internship 👀.
 Please reach out if you want a chat about tech ☕:

 - Email: [qhphan5@gmail.com](mailto:qhphan5@gmail.com)
 - LinkedIn: [https://www.linkedin.com/in/qhphan/](https://www.linkedin.com/in/qhphan/)